-○ Open the Network Security > DoS > Global dialog.

-○ Activate the Xmas filter function.
-To do this, in the TCP/UDP frame, mark the Xmas filter checkbox.

-○ Save the changes temporarily.
-To do this, click the ✓ button.
+☐ Open the Network Security > DoS > G Global dialog.
+Activate the Xmas filter function.
+To do this, in the TCP/UDP frame, mark the Xmas fil checkbox. \square Apply the settings temporarily.
+To do this, click the \checkmark button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. dos tcp-xmas To activate the Xmas filter function. no dos tcp-xmas To deactivate the Xmas filter function.

-enable

-configure

-dos tcp-xmas

-no dos tcp-xmas